chinamike65/hugo-tuolesi/content/book1/book1en.md

 The sixteenth incomparable is the founding denomination incomparable.

-The Gelug Sect of the Yellow Sect has a history of more than 600 years.
+The Gelug Yellow Hat Sect has a history of more than 600 years.

-Before the Gelugpa sect of the Yellow Hat appeared, many sects appeared in Tibetan areas, and when Master Tsongkhapa was studying, sects also appeared constantly.
+Before the Gelugpa sect of the Yellow Hat appeared, many sects arose in Tibetan areas, and when Master Tsongkhapa was studying, sects also appeared constantly.
 Therefore, there were five large sects and 18 small sects in Tibetan areas.

-After Master Tsongkhapa established the Gelugpa sect of the Yellow Hat, no other sects appeared, and all those small sects were integrated into the Gelugpa School.
+After Master Tsongkhapa established the Gelugpa sect of the Yellow Hat, no new sects appeared, and all those small sects were integrated into the Gelugpa School.

 We know that after the Nyingma school, the Sakya school and the Kagyu school appeared, but the Nyingma school did not merge into the Sakya school and the Kagyu school.